EducationalTestingService/python-zpar/README.md

 Note that python-zpar and all of the example scripts should work with both Python 2.7 and Python 3.3.
 I have tested python-zpar on both Linux and Mac but not on Windows.

+### License

+Although python-zpar is licensed under the MIT license - which means that you can do whatever you want with the wrapper code - ZPar itself is licensed under GPL v3.

 ### ToDo

 1. Improve error handling on both the python and C side.